genshin-base/main-site/data/translated/builds/en.md

 **Regarding Artifact Sets**

 **[Thundersoother (4)](#artifact:thundersoother)**<br>
-This artifact set will outperform Gladiator's Finale(2) Thundering Fury(2) if used in a team comp where an electro aura is always present (e.g. Electro/Electro-charged comps) therefore it is *ighly recommended within this niche.
+This artifact set will outperform +18% ATK set(2) Thundering Fury(2) if used in a team comp where an electro aura is always present (e.g. Electro/Electro-charged comps) therefore it is *ighly recommended within this niche.

 **[Tenacity of the Millelith (4)](#artifact:tenacity-of-the-millelith)**<br>
 This set trades off a portion of Fischl's damage in return for a party wide 20% ATK buff.
 If you have good pieces as a result of farming Pale Flame (for Eula or otherwise) this can be a good option for her in specific teams.
 Fischl can benefit from the 20% ATK buff herself if she summons Oz within 3 seconds of his previous attack.
 Not recommended to specifically farm this set for Fischl.